 The acquisition includes the process plant and infrastructure built at a cost of more than $60 million with a production capacity in excess of 2 million ounces per year, a 60 million ounce silver JORC Resource, and around 840 square kilometres of exploration ground in the highly prospective Cobar Basin.

-BOK is in the process of investing in a $2 million plant upgrade to deliver profitable production of silver by early 2015.
-This involves installing a larger 1500kW ball mill from Kalgoorlie to resolve grinding and recovery issues that hampered production by the previous operators.
+The project is now in silver production following a rapid plant upgrade centred around the installation of a larger 1500kW ball mill to resolve grinding and recovery issues that hampered production by the previous operators.
 Immediate improvements in effective capacity and reduced operating costs are expected.

 The project has a 60 million ounce silver Mineral Resource and a 9 million ounce silver Ore Reserve.